 Figure: Features representing ply boundaries and gap back-projected onto the surface of the manufactured part.

 The main conclusions from the experiments are that it is possible to collect all relevant information needed for setting up a digital twin of a composite part in real-time and during the production process.
-The impact of the defects can be calculated in (almost) real-time using an analytical model and only in the case of critical defects a finite-element model is needed that takes about 5 minutes to generate results.
+The impact of the defects can be calculated in (almost) real-time using an analytical model and only in the case of critical defects a finite-element model is needed.

 Based on the experiment it seems finally manufacturers can take advantage by collecting all relevant information needed for setting up a digital twin of a composite part in real-time and during the production process.
 This allows solidifying continuous manufacturing operations as original components can be easily accessed whenever they are required.